Understanding Obsessive Compulsive Disorder (OCD)

 • Checking switches and doors is a normal safety precaution.

-• Cleaning protects us from disease and germs.
+• Cleaning protects us from disease and germs that could actually kill us.

 Obsessive thoughts and compulsive behaviours are, in themselves, normal.
-The problem lies in why we focus on a particular
+The problem lies in why particular obsessions and

 So what causes obsessive thoughts and compulsive behaviour?